By the end of this lesson you should:

 There are a few inherited properties whose effects are obviously noticeable:

-The Colors & Patterns pane of an object’s property inspector show the the several color properties that can be set for the object.
 When these properties are not set for an object they are determined by inheritance from parent objects.
 There are many colors that may be chosen for any given object, and there are several different aspects of the object you can select colors for.
-The most common properties you might want to change for an object are be the Text (foreground) and the Fill (background).
-For most objects the text color determines the color of the text being displayed by the object, or the color of the stroke or outline of the object.
+The most common properties you might want to change for an object are the foreground (text, border) and the background (interior fill).
+For most objects the foreground color determines the color of the text being displayed by the object, or the color of the stroke or border of the object.
 The fill color, of course, indicates the interior color of the object itself.
 There are variations between objects and within object types, which you will readily see as you experiment with color settings.
-Once a color has been set for an object, you can click the Clear button to reset the color value to what the object had inherited through the object hierarchy.
+Once a color has been set for an object, you can clear the color value by right-clicking on the color property box and choosing Reset to default.
+When you clear a color property the object will again inherit that property setting through the object hierarchy.

-These properties determine how the text for the object is displayed (e.g., font, size, alignment within the object, etc.) The margins surrounding that text can also be changed.
-As mentioned before, when these properties are altered for stack, card, and group objects, these settings also are applied to all child objects in their hierarchies, assuming those properties have not been set for the child objects.
+The properties in the Text tab determine how the text for the object is displayed (i.e. font, size, alignment within the object, etc. You can also change the margins surrounding the text in an object.
+As mentioned before, when these properties are set for stack, card, and group objects, these settings inherited by all child objects in their hierarchies, assuming those properties have not been set for the child objects.

 As hinted at previously, there are so many other properties that we cannot adequately cover them here without causing you drastic overload.
 Please take the time to experiment with the various objects and determine how these and other properties alter the appearance and function of the various objects.Object/Property Exercise, Part 2